Joseph B. Ciolino, M.D.

 |Residency||Ophthalmology, Albany Medical College|

-|Fellowship||Cornea, Refractive Surgery and External Disease, Mass Eye and Ear|
+|Fellowship||Cornea, Refractive Surgery and External Disease, Mass.
+Eye and Ear|

 |Teaching Affiliation||Assistant Professor of Ophthalmology, Harvard Medical School|

 Dr. Ciolino obtained his medical degree from Georgetown University School of Medicine and subsequently pursued an ophthalmology residency at Albany Medical College, where he served as Chief Resident in his final year.
-Returning to Boston for a two-year fellowship in Cornea, Refractive Surgery and External Disease, he received the nationally recognized Claes Dohlman Fellowship Award.
+Returning to Boston for a two-year fellowship in the Cornea, Refractive Surgery and External Disease Service, he received the nationally recognized Claes Dohlman Fellowship Award.
 He then joined Harvard Medical School’s full time faculty at Mass.
 Eye and Ear under the K12 Harvard-Vision Clinical Scientist Development Program, a highly competitive institutional program funded by the National Institutes of Health.

 Working with collaborators at Boston Children's Hospital and Massachusetts Institute of Technology, Dr. Ciolino has developed a drug-eluting contact lens capable of delivering various pharmaceutical agents, such as antibiotics, antifungals, and glaucoma medication.
 These drug-eluting lenses have the potential to improve surgical outcomes for patients with keratoprosthesis by both protecting the ocular surface of the eye and by preventing post-operative infections, and they may one day replace eye drops.

 In addition to his clinical practice and his research program, Dr. Ciolino also supervises medical students and participates in training residents and fellows.
+He is a named inventor on a U.S. patent application for a contact lens drug delivery device, and his research innovations have multiple direct therapeutic applications that may ultimately benefit a broad and diverse patient population.

 Corneal transplants, keratoprosthesis, diseases of the anterior segment of the eye